-Option Inspector.
-This brings up a dialog box with two pop-up menus on top.
-The pop-up menu on the left specifies the level at which options will take effect.
-The pop-up menu on the right allows you to choose if you want the options listed by category, alphabetically, or as text.
+To use the Option Inspector, choose .
+This brings up a dialog box with two popup menus on top.
+The popup menu on the left specifies the level at which options will take effect.
+The popup menu on the right allows you to choose if you want the options listed by category, alphabetically, or as text.

 Inheritance of Options

 The Option Inspector allows you to set the value of an option on three different levels.
 In increasing order of precedence, the levels are as follows.

 settings for the current selection, e.g. for a group of cells, a single cell, or text within a cell

 The levels lower in the hierarchy inherit their options from the level immediately above them.
 For example, if a notebook has the option Editable

 , by default all cells in the notebook will be editable.